zama-ai/tfhe-rs/tfhe/docs/guides/rust_configuration.md

 cargo +nightly test --release
 ```

-* Or override the toolchain to use for the current project:
+Override the toolchain for the current project:

 ```shell
 # This should not be necessary by default, but if you want to make sure your configuration is